 If you’re looking for even more core movements, here are two more exercises guaranteed to put you to work.

 The other part of the puzzle is your hips!
-No doubt they are tight and putting extra pressure and strain on your spine.
-It’s pretty common these days that when you aren’t running or working out, you’re sitting.
-Sitting in your car, at your desk, on your couch…hey, us, too sometimes.
+They are undoubtedly tight and put extra pressure and strain on your spine.
+It's pretty common these days that when you aren't running or working out, you're sitting.
+Sitting in your car, at your desk, on your couch…, us too, sometimes.

 Let’s think about what that means.

 Your hip flexors are muscles that connect your pelvis to your lumbar spine.
 They consist of the psoas and the iliacus, and they work together to flex the hip joint and move your leg up toward your body.
 Every forward step you take recruits the hip flexor muscles.
 When you spend the day sitting, these muscles are in a shortened position.
-Then when you stand upright, they lengthen.
-If the hip flexors are tight from being in a shortened position for too long, they can pull forward on the pelvis when you’re standing, adding to the tendency to tip your pelvis forward in an arched position.
+Then, when you stand upright, they lengthen.
+Suppose the hip flexors are tight from being in a shortened position for too long.
+In that case, they can pull forward on the pelvis when you're standing, increasing the tendency to tip it forward in an arched position.

-Enter your chronic low back pain and thus, your lower back pain when running.
+Enter your chronic lower back pain and, thus, your lower back pain when running.

 So, let’s work on your hip mobility up by targeting the hip flexors.
 Instead of a static stretch where you just hold a position without moving, this is a dynamic mobility drill.
 Running requires movement through the hips, not a static position.
 So we’ll replicate that movement here with some rotation and reaching.